 \subsection{Abstract}

-The properties of the matter density field present in the initial conditions of a cosmological simulation have an impact on the features of the structures formed after running the simulation.
-Based on this fact, in this paper we use a random-forest classification algorithm to infer whether or not dark matter particles, traced back to the initial conditions, would end up in dark matter halos whose mass is above some threshold.
-This problem might be posed as a binary classification task, where the initial conditions of the matter density field are mapped to classification labels provided by a halo finder program.
-Our results show that random forests are useful tools to predict the output of cosmological simulations without running the full process.
-These techniques might be used in the future to save computational costs and to explore more efficiently the effect of different dark matter/dark energy candidates on the formation of cosmological structures.
+Throughout cosmological simulations, the properties of the matter density field in the initial conditions have a decisive impact on the features of the structures formed today.
+In this paper we use a random-forest classification algorithm to infer whether or not dark matter particles, traced back to the initial conditions, would end up in dark matter halos whose masses are above some threshold.
+This problem might be posed as a binary classification task, where the initial conditions of the matter density field are mapped into classification labels provided by a halo finder program.
+Our results show that random forests are effective tools to predict the output of cosmological simulations without running the full process.
+These techniques might be used in the future to decrease the computational time and to explore more efficiently the effect of different dark matter/dark energy candidates on the formation of cosmological structures.

 \textbf{\textit{Keywords}}---Numerical Simulations, $N$-body systems, Machine Learning